hakancelikdev/unexport/docs/contributing.md

 ## License

-Pyall is GNU GENERAL PUBLIC licensed, as found in the LICENSE file.
+Unexport is GNU GENERAL PUBLIC licensed, as found in the LICENSE file.